Jianheng-Liu/sheeprl/README.md

 ## Input Experiments

-The algorithm is dreamer v3 and the environment is walker from the Deepmind control suite.
+The algorithm is dreamer v3 and the environment is the walker from the Deepmind control suite.
 The configuration files I added are as follows, which contain the configurations for 3 different input: grayscale image, vector value, and both.
 ```
 ├── sheeprl
 │   ├── sheeprl